 The shell is made of 20D ripstop fabric that has been treated with VitalDry DWR coating.
 The lining is a soft 20D ripstop as well.
 Altogether, with the stuff sack, this bag weighs 1 lb 14 oz.

 Since the Aerie is designed with hammock camping in mind Outdoor Vitals included loops for hanging as a pod and double drawstrings for when you use it as an underquilt.
-The Aerie retails for just under $155 (For the latest prices and discounts, check here), which is a killer deal for such a versatile but warm sleeping bag setup.
+The Aerie retails for just under $155, which is a killer deal for such a versatile but warm sleeping bag setup.

 If you have a double hammock or do equal amounts of tent camping with a partner as well as hammock camping, you can zip together two Aeries for even more space.